 Data Collection Process: Three (3) research assistants (RA) were recruited and trained to assist the researchers in collecting data for the study.
-The training focused on the research objectives, research questions, significance of the study, obtaining respondents informed sampling consent. technique.
-Also. coordination, logistics, and standardization of survey methods were part of the training.
+The training focused on the research objectives, research questions, significance of the study, obtaining respondents informed consent, sampling technique.
+Also, coordination, logistics, and standardization of survey methods were part of the training.
 Important details about the data collection instrument was discussed during the training.
-Practical session was also included to strengthen their Furthermore. capacity. familiarization with the instruments. determination of their understanding of study instruments, and interpersonal relationship techniques were emphasized.
-A total of four hundred and one (401) copies of questionnaires administered among were consenting respondents in the study areas but four hundred (400) were returned.
+Practical session was also included to strengthen their capacity.

+Furthermore, familiarization with the instruments, determination oftheir understanding of study instruments, and interpersonal relationship techniques were emphasized.
+A total of four hundred and one (401) copies of questionnaires administered among consenting respondents in the study areas but four hundred (400) were returned.
 Respondents' informed consent obtained and the purpose of the study explained before the administration of the questionnaires.
-The administration questionnaires lasted for six (6) weeks
+The administration of questionnaires lasted for six (6) weeks